liveahero-wiki/liveahero-wiki.github.io/_heroes/marfik.md

 ## Notes:

-"I'm Professor Malfik, a researcher passionate for the ancient times.
+"I'm Professor Marfik, a researcher passionate for the ancient times.
 If you give me a hand with excavation here, I'll return the favor with your work.
 How's that sound?"

 Archeologist enrolled in university, and an adventure-lover for as long as he remembers.
 An Earthling from Indianapolis, USA.
 Having vitality and toughness far from any ordinary person, he's a mischievous man in the prime of his life, who possesses both the composure and thinking power of a scholar, and the curiosity of a child.